Sukilumba Airport: History

 According to The Rising Nepal, constructions on the airport first began in 2011.
-In February of 2015, construction ground to a halt as the project ranout of funds.
+In February 2015, construction ground to a halt as the project ran out of funds.
 In 2018, the first test flight landed at the airport.
 However, due to insufficient funds, the further construction of the airport was delayed.
 In 2021, Civil Aviation Authority of Nepal deemed the airport to be ready for operation.
 At the time of opening, the airport is served without a terminal building.
 Another test flight by Nepal Airlines was carried out on 9 February 2022.
 The airport was opened on 13 February 2022 with flights by Tara Air, whereas Nepal Airlines planned to operate flights but these plans did not yet materialize.

 Facilities

 The airport resides at an elevation of 1893 ft above mean sea level.
 It has one runway which is 670 m in length.